-Joint Statement by EU High Representative for Foreign Affairs and Security Policy, Federica Mogherini, and UN Special Representative on Sexual Violence in Conflict, Pramila Patten, on the occasion of the International Day for the Elimination of Sexual Violence in Conflict
+Joint Statement by the EU High Representative, Josep Borrell, and UN Special Representative on Sexual Violence in Conflict, Pramila Patten, on the International Day for the Elimination of Sexual Violence in Conflict.

 It is really evident that the virus pandemic has been accompanied by an ‘infodemic’, by a pandemic of disinformation.
 We have witnessed a wave of false and misleading information, and an exponential increase in targeted influence operations by foreign actors.

 Child labour affects 152 million children worldwide.
 The EU has been working with UNICEF and other partners to put an end to a phenomenon that takes childhood away and puts the future of millions of kids worldwide at risk.
 Earlier this week, EU High Representative Josep Borrell and UNICEF Executive Director, Henrietta Fore, held a phone call during which they discussed ways to continue working together to fight the socio-economic impact of the COVID-19 crisis, and agreed to jointly promote the education of children, including digital learning as a priority.
 “School is the most important equality producer in the world,” Borrell said.
 One of last year’s themes for the joint EU-UNICEF #TheRealChallenge social media campaign was child labour.